thomasabishop/eolas/Databases/GraphQL/Apollo/Apollo_Client.md

 ## Running a query

+### Queries as entry points

+From the client point of view, the queries in the schema are _entry points_.
+Although the queries exist in the schema, this alone is not sufficient for them to be entry points.
+Remember a schema is just a specification or contract between the frontend and the backend, it is not itself executable code.

+Therefore, for each query in the schema we must write a frontend implementation.
+We do this with **query constants**.
+The frontend implementation has a backend analogue: the [resolver](/Databases/GraphQL/Apollo/Apollo_Server.md#implementing-resolvers) that is invoked when the frontend issues a query.
+The schema standardises this relationship so that every query on the client must have a corresponding resolver on the backend.

 ### Query constants

 To run a query against our server we must define a query contant first.
 We use a `gql` literal again: